 There are many different scaffold supports.
-I like sentence stems or starters because they get the student started when they need to finish the thought.
+I like sentence stems or starters because they the thought.
 Sometimes sentence frames look more like fill-in-the-blanks, and I want the students to use language and push themselves.
 Graphic organizers or skeleton notes are also excellent supports.